 Vanishing Point dialog box overview

-The Vanishing Point dialog box (Filter > Vanishing Point) contains tools for defining the perspective planes, tools for editing the image, a measure tool (Photoshop Extended only), and an image preview.
+The Vanishing Point dialog box (Filter > Vanishing Point) contains tools for defining the perspective planes, tools for editing the image, a measure tool, and an image preview.
 The Vanishing Point tools (Marquee, Stamp, Brush, and others) behave similarly to their counterparts in the main Photoshop toolbox.
 You can use the same keyboard shortcuts to set the tool options.
 Opening the Vanishing Point menu displays additional tool settings and commands.

 A. Vanishing Point menu B. Options C. Toolbox D. Preview of vanishing point session E. Zoom options